fenderOne/Project-Getting-and-Cleaning-Data/README.md

  9. Using the library **reshape2**, it creates a tidy dataset with the average of each variable for each activity and each subject.
 It also transforms the variable names to **CamelCase** and integrate the axis variable inside the function name.
 Example for a transformed name: **tGravityAccMean(X)**

- 10. Finally it write the tidy dataset to a text file called tidyDataSet.txt to the working directory.
+ 10. Finally it writes the tidy dataset to a text file called tidyDataSet.txt to the working directory.

 ### Citation Request